 Xi Jinping to skip G20 Summit in Delhi

-Chinese Premier Li Qiang will attend the summit instead, the country’s foreign ministry said.
+Chinese Premier Li Qiang will attend the event instead, the country’s foreign ministry said.

 Chinese President Xi Jinping will not attend the G20 Summit in New Delhi this week, and the country will be represented by Premier Li Qiang instead.